REGINA'S LARGEST DIRECT SERVICE PROVIDER

 WHO IS AFFECTED The Food Hamper Program is designed for individuals or households that cannot access food due to financial constraints.

-Food Hampers provide clients in temporary emergency situations with seven to ten days worth of food and when possible referrals to outside organizations.
+Food Hampers provide clients in temporary emergency situations with 7 to 10 days worth of food and when possible referrals to outside organizations.
 Food is provided to low-income and food insecure residents of Regina.
 We connect clients with community resources that can address the underlying issues of food insecurity.
 7% of clients are referred to other community agencies.

 We participate in numerous program evaluation activities that have led to several learnings: